 Their journey with Kudos began in late 2015 and has been a very positive experience.
-Implementing Kudos was viewed by their board as a significant investment with clear Return on Investment (ROI), measured in terms of greater staff retention, in a better company culture, and a happier workforce.
+Implementing Kudos was viewed by their board as a significant investment with a clear Return on Investment (ROI), measured in terms of greater staff retention, in a better company culture, and a happier workforce.
 But I am getting ahead of myself!

 Mary Brown’s had a number of issues that caused them pain.
 In regional meetings, Scott heard managers raise the recurring problem of staff retention.
 Staff walked across the street to work in other franchises for small wage increases.
 In response, managers wanted to increase staff wages, which meant increasing customer prices.

 Research suggested the need for a positive culture of recognition and a means to reward staff for their good work.
-These steps would address staff retention and create a company-wide culture of recognition – chief driver of employee engagement.
+These steps would address staff retention and create a company-wide culture of recognition – the chief driver of employee engagement.

 A quick Google search later, Scott had discovered Kudos.
 It was trialled across a number of stores and customised to enable managers (M2P), and subsequently, all staff (P2P), to give instant recognition.
 Later, rewards (retail cards/pre-paid credit card) were successfully introduced.

 One popular feature was ‘K+’ – the ‘like’ button.
 This allowed staff, including VP’s, Directors and the CEO, to reach out and ‘like’ the recognition given to other staff, regardless of their location.
 ‘K+’ had a very positive impact on all staff.
 It was also a key element, which sold Kudos to the Franchise Advisory Board.
-As all recognition was seen on the Kudos home page feed, Mary Brown’s now had the means to recognise and retain staff while building a great company culture.
+As all recognition was seen on the Kudos homepage feed, Mary Brown’s now had the means to recognise and retain staff while building a great company culture.

 Implementing Kudos meant reducing the fear factor.
 Weekly training webinars allowed Kudos successes, improvements and questions to be raised.
 They encouraged deeper digging into Kudos functionality and were a key element of local management buy-in.
 Local managers/franchisees used their knowledge to train staff, who engaged on Kudos at break times, lunch times and after work using their smartphones, via the intuitive Kudos app.
 This approach supported a successful local roll out.